antirez/neural-redis/README.md

 case you are new to neural networks).
 The hidden layer has 15 units.
-This is still a pretty small network, but we expect that for the amount of data and the kind of correlations that there could be in this data, that this could be enough.
+This is still a pretty small network, but we expect that for the amount of data and the kind of correlations that there could be in this data, this could be enough.
 It's possible to test with different parameters, and I plan to implement a `NR.CONFIGURE` command so that it will be possible to change this things on the fly.

-Also note that since the testing dataset maximum size is half the one of the training dataset, `NR.OBSERVE` will automatically put one third of the entires in the testing dataset.
+Also note that since we defined a testing dataset maximum size to be half the one of the training dataset (1000 vs 500), `NR.OBSERVE` will automatically put one third of the entires in the testing dataset.

 If you check the Ruby program that implements this example inside the source distribution, you'll see how data is fed directly as it is